 All told, I was in and out of the hospital for five months with complications.
 I ended up going back in for emergency surgery in May before I started to recover.

-Even with all the setbacks, those five months were the best of my life.
+Even with all the setbacks, those five months were some of the best of my life.
 I grew up on the horse show circuit and that world is not always 100% reality.
 That sounds horrible but I grew up doing it, I still do it.
 I love it to pieces.
 But those five months in the hospital gave me a reality check.

 When you see a kid who is three years old and has leukemia and is quarantined to her room but comes out in a mask and full gear on and is the happiest kid in the world, it really puts things into perspective.
 There was another kid on my floor who was 18 and going to die in the next six months.
 But she was just living life.
 She wasn’t wallowing in self-despair.